 The cost per team starts at about $1,000 per year and increases as teams succeed.
 A world championship qualifying team will cost about $3,500.
 As the program grows we are able to reuse parts so that helps us keep costs down but event registrations and repairs are a regular expense.
-We do charge each student a registration fee but that typically covers the team’s event registration cost for the standard season.
-Providing the opportunity for our teams to make it to the regional, state, and world championships is mostly due to the generosity of our sponsors.
+We do charge each student a registration fee but that typically covers the team’s fees for the standard season.
+Providing the opportunity for our teams to make it to the state and world championships is mostly due to the generosity of our sponsors.

 How does this program benefit students?